Summer 2024 Newsletter: The 53 Haydn

 It's hard to describe but because of my training at Chozen-ji, I feel that I live life more.
 I don't see it like a movie, just watching life go by.
 I feel more like I'm just really in it, even when there's nothing happening.
 For example, when we go through sesshin, we may just sit there and feel that nothing is happening.
 But we can transcend that and just feel ourselves breathing and feel the fact that we're alive.
 And if that's all we realize, that's fine.
 Everything is fine.

-*Collections of Josef Haydn’s sonatas often include 9 additional works that are either fragments or have been identified as being written by others.
+*Collections of Joseph Haydn’s sonatas often include 9 additional works that are either fragments or have been identified as being written by others.
 The total number of known, complete piano sonatas written by Haydn is 53.